osg-htc/collaboration-support/docs/index.md

-## Mission

-The mission of OSG Collaboration Support is to help Midsize Collaborations leverage the OSG Consortium services and technologies for their research.
-A list of services can be found [here](misc/services.md).
-Among them, is provisioning access to an OSG-managed Collab Access Point as a single point of submission of dHTC jobs to the Open Science Pool (OSPool).
-Users from different institutions can join a collaboration specific project.
-This simplifies access to compute and storage resources as users are not bound by institutional barriers - such as the need for insitutional based identies.
-For example Institutions A and B need to work on a project.
-It is not easy for students/postdocs from Institution A to obtain an identity that will allow them to collaborate with their collegues at the Institution B. On the Collab AP, PIs can create a single project with users from both institutions.
-This allows for a collaborative environment where the research team can launch jobs to the OSPool, levereage multi-TB ephemeral storage and even run computational workflows - like post-processing or mereging jobs on the access point (the login node).
+## Welcome to OSG Collaboration Support

+Our mission is to empower research collaborations by helping teams leverage the services and technologies of the OSG Consortium.
+With our support, researchers can overcome institutional barriers and access powerful computing and storage resources.

+###Simplified Collaboration Access Across Institutions
+Collaborations often involve researchers from multiple institutions, which can create challenges when institutional-specific identities are required.
+The OSG Collaboration Access Point (Collab AP) resolves this by enabling principal investigators (PIs) to create projects that include members from all participating institutions.
+This streamlined approach fosters seamless collaboration, allowing teams to:

+  * Access the OSPool for launching compute jobs.
+  * Utilize multi-terabyte ephemeral storage.
+  * Run complex workflows, such as post-processing or job merging, directly on the access point (login node).

+To explore the full range of services, visit our services page or reach out to collab-support@osg-htc.org.

 ### Obtain accounts on OSG's Collab Access Point.